jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Type

 If you redirect with an object line then the object reference gets the same type as the target object (except when you use a different interface, the previous problem I introduced).
-Not all the symbols will get a line to the type, though.
+Not all the symbols might get a line to the type, though.

 #### Operators